 This distribution contradicts claims of widespread faculty resistance.
-The Digital Education Council's 2025 global survey[2] of 1,681 faculty from 52 institutions found similar patterns, with 57% preferring "Al permitted with disclosure and specific instructions" for student assignments.
+The Digital Education Council's 2025 global survey^[2] of 1,681 faculty from 52 institutions found similar patterns, with 57% preferring "Al permitted with disclosure and specific instructions" for student assignments.

-"We've moved beyond the binary thinking about AI - that you're either for it or against it," explains Rachel, who teaches writing at Seattle Central College and co-creates Al policies with her students.
-"I want my students to use Al to become better writers, not to avoid writing altogether.
-When more than 50% of a paper is Al-generated, we require rewrites, but that rarely happens once students understand the boundaries."
+"We've moved beyond the binary thinking about AI - that you're either for it or against it," explains Rachel Kolman, who teaches writing at Seattle Central College and co-creates AI policies for her students.
+"I want my students to use litero

+Al to become better writers, not to avoid writing altogether.
+When more than 50% of a paper is Al-generated, we will have a conversation about it, and then I'll give a student the chance to rewrite, but that rarely happens once students understand the boundaries."